MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop6-dataitem.md

 ﻿---

 title: desktop6:DataItem
-description: Specifies one or more string data values for a trigger event of a service.
+description: Specifies one or more string data values for a trigger event of a service (desktop6:DataItem).

 ms.date: 04/19/2019
 ms.topic: reference